TuxVinyards/qqX/README.md

   You can also open a terminal in the release folder & type `./qqX_setup_and_install`  Note the front `./`  The file should already have execution permissions set.
 If not, use the right click, file properties dialog to set them.

+  Further notes are in the installer script itself.
+Users of Non-Filesystem_Hierarchy_Standard OS's such as NixOS, in particular, should read these.

 - If you have existing virtual machines, start qqX and edit the settings file to point to where they are.

 - If this is a new setup, start qqX, check the settings & then install a basic Linux distro, one that you are familiar with perhaps, which will tell you if your setup is okay.